Phone: (866) 282-7259

 A writing sample (500-1,000 words) is required as part of the application.
 All applicants must address three interconnected questions:

-You are required to submit three letters of recommendation from a manager or supervisor in your professional field.
+You are required to submit two letters of recommendation from a manager or supervisor in your professional field.
 In the absence of such a manager or supervisor, the recommendation should be from someone who can assess your capabilities as an employee or as a student.
 Recommendations will not be accepted from relatives or family members.

-Your postmortem should analyze and assess your role in a project that involved degrees of creativity, collaboration and innovation.
+Your analysis should analyze and assess your role in a project that involved degrees of creativity, collaboration and innovation.
 The project you analyze could be almost any type — a performance or event, an expressive artwork, a software application or commercial product, an educational program.
 The project can be anything designed to have an impact and about which you can reflect on your experience and performance.

 All applicants whose undergraduate education was not delivered in English must submit a TOEFL score, with essay.
 Minimum total scores required for consideration are 550 (paper) /213 (computer) /80 (Internet).
 These scores do not guarantee admission.
 For more information on the TOEFL, visit the TOEFL website.